DP TM25 Summit Website header image-Final Image

 Amidst reduced government funding, incentivizing private donors to support the public cultural sector becomes crucial.
 Developing new philanthropic models to attract new philanthropy into the arts and culture sector is essential.
 Understanding the expected returns by donors and how they differ for the new generations is important.
 Arts and cultural stakeholders need to adapt, potentially by developing social impact measurement metrics.

-20241219 DP TM25 Summit Website header image 1
+DP TM25 Summit Website cover image-Final Image

-Adriano Picinati 1
+Adriano Picinati di Torcello-Confirmed

-Adriano Picinati di Torcello Global Art & Finance Coordinator, Deloitte
+Adriano Picinati di Torcello Global Art & Finance Coordinator, Deloitte (Moderator)

 Adama Sanneh Co-founder & CEO Moleskine Foundation